 Does homework improve grades?

-While there is no definitive answer to this question, there is evidence that suggests homework can improve grades.
+While there is no definitive answer to this question, evidence suggests homework can improve grades.
 One study found that students who did their homework had higher grades and test scores than those who did not.

 Does homework affect mental health?